Blue hole: Formation

-Most blue holes contain freshwater and saltwater.
-The halocline is the point in these blue holes where the freshwater meets the saltwater and where a corrosive reaction takes place that eats away at the rock.
+Most blue holes contain both freshwater and saltwater.
+The halocline is the boundary surface between the freshwater and the saltwater in these blue holes where a corrosive reaction takes place that eats away at the rock.
 Over time this can create side passages, or horizontal "arms", that extend from the vertical cave.
 These side passages can be quite long; e.g., over 600 m in the case of the Sawmill Sink in the Bahamas.

-The means in which blue holes are formed is through Karst processes.
-Karst processes need a specific type of topography.
-Rocks like limestone, gypsum and marble are soluble and so dissolution creates passages and cave systems underground.
-This paired with doline formation allows blue holes to be formed.
-Doline formation were once closed depressions formed by solution of superficial rock or subsidence collapse into an underground void.
+Blue holes are formed through Karst processes and require a specific type of topography.
+Rocks such as limestone, gypsum and marble are soluble and dissolution creates passages and cave systems underground.
+This process in combination with doline formation permits blue holes to be formed.
+Doline formations were once closed depressions formed by solution of superficial rock or subsidence collapse into an underground void.

-Most blue holes are formed through these processes, however, some show no signs of passages or cave systems which are requirements of karst and doline processes.
-Therefore, these blue holes must have other origins like possibly vertical reef development.
+Most blue holes are formed through these processes although some do not show any sign of passages or cave systems as would be normally expected from karst and doline processes.
+This suggests that some blue holes may be caused by other processes such as vertical reef development.

-Some blue holes however do not experience karst or doline processes during their formation.
-Some form through bedrock dissolution and collapse which in this case usually is controlled through tidal forcing, while others are controlled by carbonate dissolution, sea level fluctuations, and the presence of eogenetic carbonates.
+Some blue holes do not experience karst or doline processes during their formation.
+They form through bedrock dissolution and collapse, usually influenced by tidal forcing, carbonate dissolution, sea level fluctuations, or the presence of eogenetic carbonates.

 Occurrence

 Blue holes are typically found on shallow carbonate platforms, exemplified by the Bahama Banks, as well as on and around the Yucatán Peninsula, such as at the Great Blue Hole at Lighthouse Reef Atoll, Belize.

-Many deep spring basins formed by karst processes and located inland also are called blue holes, for example, Blue Hole in Castalia, Ohio.
+Many deep spring basins formed by karst processes and located inland also are called blue holes; for example, Blue Hole in Castalia, Ohio.